Green Lake, Saskatchewan: Green Lake House and Essex House

 In 1782, the North West Company established Green Lake House on the southwest shore of the lake.
-As of 1790 it was only occupied in winter and was an outpost of Lac Île-à-la-Crosse.
+As of 1790, it was only occupied in winter and was an outpost of Lac Île-à-la-Crosse.
 When William McGillivray at Lac Île-à-la-Crosse was in charge of the Churchill River department he arranged for pemmican to be shipped north from the Saskatchewan to the northern posts.
 In 1795 the men at Green Lake House were near starvation when a pemmican supply arrived from Fort George.
-In 1798 David Thompson (explorer) passed through.
+In 1798, David Thompson passed through.
 He sent his canoes on up the Beaver River toward Lac La Biche while he went on horseback to Fort George on the Saskatchewan before returning to his canoes.
 In 1799 the Hudson's Bay Company sent William Auld to build Essex House on the northwest shore of the lake near its outlet.
 The NWC moved its post up the lake directly across from its rival.
 By the next winter the NWC had 30 men and the HBC 11.
 The whole Île à la Crosse region produced 12,000 made beaver for the NWC and 1,800 for the HBC.
 In 1806 the Nor'Westers burnt down the HBC post.
 In 1810 Robert Sutherland rebuilt the post.
 Samuel Black of the NWC only had to send one man to threaten the Indians away.
 The Nor'Westers burned the post in 1811.
 In 1815, it was rebuilt.
 From 1814, Peter Skene Ogden was in charge of the NWC post.
 He executed or murdered an Indian for the crime of trading with the HBC.
-When the HBC got a Montreal warrant for him in 1818 the NWC transferred him to the Oregon country where he became very important.
+When the HBC got a Montreal warrant for him in 1818 the NWC transferred him to the Columbia District where he became very important.
 Around 1817, Ogden and Samuel Black plundered the post and arrested its officers.
 It was back in operation in 1818.
 In 1820, Sir John Franklin visited Essex House.
 In 1821 the two companies merged and HBC operations were moved to Green Lake House which used that name under the HBC.
 It became increasingly important for supplies moving north from the Saskatchewan.
 In 1875–76 an ox-cart road was cut north from Fort Carlton.
 The HBC closed its store in 1973.